StealthFactory/leo/README.md

 Leo is a personal tool, built to stay small and get out of the way.
 Add the commands you wish your shell had, and make it yours.

-A Stealth Factory production -
+A Stealth Factory make -

 <img height="200" alt="final-logo" src="https://github.com/user-attachments/assets/5ab1926a-606d-46b0-a9c8-f36b40eeb983" />